-(a) Floodplain Management Records
+(d) Floodplain Management Records

 - i.
 Regardless of any limitation on the period required for retention of public records, records of actions associated with the administration of this ordinance shall be kept on file and maintained under the direction of the Floodplain Administrator in perpetuity.
 These records include permit applications, plans, certifications, Flood Insurance Rate Maps; Letter of Map Change; records of issuance of permits and denial of permits; determinations of whether proposed work constitutes substantial improvement or repair of substantial damage; required design certifications and documentation of elevations required by this ordinance; notifications to adjacent communities, FEMA, and the state related to alterations of watercourses: assurances that the flood carrying capacity of altered watercourses will be maintained; documentation related to appeals and variances, including justification for issuance or denial; and records of enforcement actions taken pursuant to this ordinance. - ii.
-These records shall be available for public inspection at [OFFICE NAME AND ADDRESS].[Click here and type name of office.]
+These records shall be available for public inspection at Elkhart County Public Services Building, 4230 Elkhart Street, Goshen, IN 46515. - (e) Periodic Inspection.

-(c) Periodic Inspection.